Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 See Wine Rating Page

-The ratings - typically a two digit number in parenthesis are from Robert Parker or Wine Spectator or as indicated.
-They are based on a 100 point scale -
+An overview of Wine Ratings and Reviewers are here- Popular rating are typically a two digit number in parenthesis are from Robert Parker or Wine Spectator or as indicated.
+These are based on a 100 point scale -

 95-100 Classic - a great wine